arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/monads/README.md

 A typical monad tutorial will make a lot of emphasis on the laws, but I find them less important to explain to a beginner.
 Nonetheless, here they are for the sake of completeness.

-`Left Identity law` says that that Monad constructor is a neutral operation: you can safely run it before Bind, and it won't change the result of the function call:
+`Left Identity law` says that Monad constructor is a neutral operation: you can safely run it before `flatMap`, and it won't change the result of the function call:

 ```
 // Given